 You'll need an air traffic control licence from the National Air Traffic Services (NATS).
 It takes around 3 years to train and you'll complete your training while working.

-- have 5 GCSEs (A* to C) including English and maths
+- 5 GCSEs at grades 9 to 4 (A* to C) or equivalent, including English and maths

 NATS has more information about becoming an air traffic controller.